 Your financial aid is awarded based on your dependency status as determined by the federal government.
 Based on answers provided on your FAFSA about age, degree plan, marital status, etc., dependency status will be determined and aid awarded accordingly.

 Determining Financial Need and Award

 Also considered is your Cost of Attendance (COA): the estimated expenses you will incur that the Financial Aid Office can recognize.
 Charges that appear on your bill are direct costs and include tuition, mandatory fees, and room and board.
 Indirect costs are factored into the COA but are not charged to your bill.
-These include allotments for books and supplies, transportation and other miscellaneous expenses.
+These include allotments for books and supplies, transportation, and other miscellaneous expenses.

-If you are selected for verification, a process by which UNE is required to review federally selected students for accuracy of FAFSA data, you will not receive a finalized financial award until your FAFSA data has been verified.
+If you are selected for verification (a process by which UNE is required to review federally selected students for accuracy of FAFSA data) you will not receive a finalized financial award until your FAFSA data has been verified.

-You will be notified of verification, other outstanding requirements and important financial aid information through UNE email and your U-Online account (UNE’s student portal).
+You will be notified of verification, other outstanding requirements, and important financial aid information through UNE email and your U-Online account (UNE’s student portal).

-If you wish to permit Student Financial Services staff to engage in any kind of conversation (i.e. in person, phone or email) regarding your account and financial aid, you will need to complete an “Authorization for Release of Information.”
+If you wish to permit Student Financial Services professional staff to engage in any kind of conversation (i.e. in person, phone or email) regarding your account and financial aid, you will need to complete an Authorization for Release of Information.
 This requirement on your U-Online account only applies if you are authorizing others to speak with us.
 Choosing not to complete this form will not affect your financial aid.

 If you have a plan in place to help pay for college, we recommend you use those funds to pay off any balance.
 Past earnings are monies saved or received that are already on hand.
 This can be a college savings plan, trust account, investment dividends, etc.